dev-martin/hashing-server/README.md

 6. -f <File> = The file that the client reads data from for all HashRequests.
 Must be specified, and have enough data to support N requests at the maximum length (specified by -n and -smax respectively).

-**Protocol:**
-The protocol between the client and server will use four types of messages: Initialization, Acknowledgement, HashRequest, and HashResponse.The client starts by sending an Initialization message to the server, which informs the server of the number of hashing requests that the client will make (denoted by the variable N).
-Afterwards, the client sends N HashRequest messages to the server, where each HashRequest contains the data segment to be hashed.
-The server responds to the Initialization message with an Acknowledgement, which informs the client of the total length of the response.
-The server responds to each
-HashRequest with a HashResponse that contains the hash of the corresponding data